ChuloWay/Articles/GitIntro.md

 A pull request, also known as a merge request, is an event that occurs in software development when a contributor/developer is ready to begin the process of integrating new code modifications with the main project repository.

-How do we go about making a pull request?
+How do you go about making a pull request?

 * Create a local clone by forking the main repository.
 The developer forks the main repository first, which they can clone onto their local system.